 '''

-C: >raidctrl /LOAD
+C:¥ >raidctrl /LOAD

 Rebuild Load Level:HIGH

-C: >>
+C:¥ >

 '''

-- To select a high load (HIGH): raidctrl /LOAD H - To select a medium load (MIDDLE): raidctrl /LOAD M - To select a low load (LOW): raidctrl /LOAD L - (7) Switching the rebuilding start method (by specifying the /MANUAL option)
+- To select a high load (HIGH): raidctrl /LOAD H - To select a medium load (MIDDLE): raidctrl /LOAD M - To select a low load (LOW): raidctrl /LOAD L - (5) Setting whether to enable BCC (by specifying the /BCC option)

-If you execute the raidctrl command by using the /MANUAL option, you can select whether to start the rebuilding process manually when a drive is replaced.
-If the /MANUAL option is specified without ON or OFF, the current setting is displayed.
-The factory default setting is OFF (the rebuilding process starts automatically).
+If you run the raidctrl command with the /BCC option, you can set whether to enable BCC while the system is online.
+If this setting is ON, BCC is enabled, and if it is OFF, BCC is disabled.
+If the /BCC option is specified alone, the current setting is displayed.
+Changes to this setting take effect after the equipment is restarted.
+The factory default setting is BCC enabled (ON).